rolandra1/rolandra1.github.io/self_ssessment/Proffessional Self Assessment.md

 ## Collaborating in a Team Environment

 Although many of my capstone tasks were individual, my overall experience in the program and in the Navy has trained me to work in team environments.
-In earlier courses, I collaborated with classmates on discussion posts, peer feedback, and shared problem solving.
+In earlier courses, I collaborated with classmates on discussion posts, peer feedback, and shared problem-solving.
 I learned how to accept suggestions, refine my code based on comments, and explain my choices in a clear and respectful way.

 My Navy experience also shaped my collaboration skills.
 As a Hospital Corpsman and Radiation Health Technician, I work with providers, ship leadership, and junior sailors to keep medical readiness high.
 I am used to coordinating checklists, tracking follow-ups, and sharing information in a way that supports team decisions.
 This background carries over to software work, where code reviews, stand-up meetings, and shared repositories are just another form of mission coordination.